 Colourful paper shopping bags are stitched into festive shapes to make a fun advent calendar.

-This would make a lovely memento of a special trip.
+This would make a lovely memento of a memorable trip.
 A tutorial on how to hand sew a route on a map.

 How To Make Paper Stars Hanging Decoration From Wallpaper